Ruth Jessen

 Mary Ruth Jessen (November 12, 1936 – September 21, 2007) was an American professional golfer.
-She became a member of the LPGA Tour in 1956 and won 11 LPGA Tour victories in all.
+She became a member of the LPGA Tour in 1956 and had 11 LPGA Tour victories in all.

 Amateur career

 Born and raised in Seattle, Washington, Jessen grew up in the northeast part of the city, a half block from the Meadowbrook golf course (1928–1960), now Nathan Hale High School and Meadowbrook Playfield.
 She also played at Jackson Park and was a junior member at Inglewood Golf Club in Kenmore.

 Jessen was a three-time winner of the Seattle City Championship from 1953 to 1955.
 She won the Washington State Amateur in 1954 and the Pacific Northwest Championship in 1954 and 1955.
 She was also the medalist at the 1953 National Junior Championship and runner-up at the 1956 National Collegiate Championship.

 Jessen graduated from Roosevelt High School in 1955 and briefly played on the men's golf team at Seattle University in 1956 as a freshman.
 Seattle U. did not have women's teams then, but encouraged its outstanding female athletes to play on its (men's) teams, primarily in golf and tennis.